Ditached/ARPlacementKit-Docs/README.md

 Hosted with [ReadTheDocs](https://readthedocs.org/).

 To view the documentation locally, install mkdocs and run `mkdocs serve` in the root folder of this project.
-For more information see the [project's website](https://www.mkdocs.org/) and the [ReadTheDocs manual page](https://docs.readthedocs.io/en/stable/intro/getting-started-with-mkdocs.html) about using mkdocs with ReadTheDocs.
+For more information see the [project's website](https://www.mkdocs.org/) and the [ReadTheDocs manual page](https://docs.readthedocs.io/en/stable/intro/getting-started-with-mkdocs.html) about integrating mkdocs.